 Further, the necessary expertise for managing risk does not exist within the hospital alone.
-It will come from the combined efforts and open communication of the hospital(s), provider organizations, and payors.
+It will come from the combined efforts and open communication of the hospital(s), provider organizations, and payers.
 Thus, you should do what’s necessary to secure and maintain physician relationships in the near term, while having a clearly defined path to forging the affiliations that you’ll need for the longer term.

 The missing links in most strategic plans involve identifying future success factors (vision) and performing in the present while preparing for the future (balance).

-In addition to your relationships with the physician community, begin working with commercial payors or regional networks of providers to identify opportunities to bring “next generation” insurance products into your market.
+In addition to your relationships with the physician community, begin working with commercial payers or regional networks of providers to identify opportunities to bring “next generation” insurance products into your market.
 Examples include risk-sharing arrangements, specific disease management “carve-out” products, and nontraditional provider services (e.g., preventive nutrition, acupuncture, chiropractic).
 The role of non-acute care facilities (e.g., home health, nursing homes) must also be considered.
 Skilled leadership will be needed to make sound collaborative decisions.

 At a minimum, a communication plan should be developed to meet and share perspectives with a range of potential partners in your market.
 Consider the creation of a community development team of provider stakeholders, including a majority of physicians, and don’t insist that it be controlled by the hospital.
 This can ensure that key players work on creating a shared vision and building mutual trust and respect rather than jockeying for political or economic advantage.